aarczynski/javamicroservicesdemo/README.md

 * Prometheus looses data when app is irresponsive.

 # Future plans
-* Add Tempo and Loki to Grafana Stack
+* Add Tempo to Grafana Stack
 * Add DB monitoring
 * Prepare local setup using Minikube
 * Deploy it on some remote servers and orchestrate cloud using K8S, consider using Terraform